Okounkov bodies associated to abundant divisors and Iitaka fibrations: Abstract

 \section{Abstract}

 The aim of this paper is to study the Okounkov bodies associated to abundant divisors.
-First, we extend a result of Lazarsfeld-Musta\c{t}\u{a} \cite{lm-nobody} and Jow \cite{Jow} to the valuative Okounkov bodies of abundant divisors: two abundant divisors are numerically equivalent if and only if they have the same valuative Okounkov bodies with respect to all admissible flags.
-Thus the valuative Okounkov bodies encode all numerical information of an abundant divisor.
-We then recover the restricted base locus of an abundant divisor from the valuative Okounkov bodies.
-Note that these statements were proven for limiting Okounkov bodies in \cite{CHPW1}, \cite{CHPW2}, but do not hold true in general for valuative Okounkov bodies of arbitrary effective divisors.
-Finally, we show a criterion of when the valuative and limiting Okounkov bodies of an abundant divisor coincide by comparing their Euclidean volumes.
-To achieve these theorems, we prove some versions of Fujita's approximations for Okounkov bodies, and use results on Nakayama subvarieties and Iitaka fibrations.
+As a main result, we prove that the valuative Okounkov bodies of an abundant divisor encode all the numerical properties.
+We apply this result to recover the asymptotic base loci of an abundant divisor from the valuative Okounkov bodies.
+We also give a criterion of when the valuative and limiting Okounkov bodies of an abundant divisor coincide by comparing their Euclidean volumes.
+To obtain these results, we prove some variants of Fujita's approximations for Okounkov bodies using Iitaka fibrations.